Democrat Warren: Medicare for All would not raise U.S. middle-class taxes

 Warren said with her Medicare for All plan in place, projected total healthcare costs in the United States over 10 years would be just under $52 trillion - slightly less than maintaining the current system.

-Reporting by Amanda Becker and Joseph Ax; Editing by Colleen Jenkins and Will Dunham
+Reporting by Amanda Becker and Joseph Ax; additional reporting by John Whitesides in Iowa; Editing by Colleen Jenkins, Will Dunham and Jonathan Oatis